Blackboyy01/Blackboyy01.github.io/README.md

 This template is set up to showcase your best work.
 You can easily customize the project cards in the `index.html` file.

-### Project Title One
+### Project One

    **Project Title**:

 Monday Coffee Sales and Market Expansion

 **Project Description**:
-A business data analysis projects evaluating transactions across 10 Indian cities to guide physical store expansion.
+A business data analysis project evaluating transactions across 10 Indian cities to guide physical store expansion.
 This project transformed raw sales and demographic data into a strategic roadmap, focusing on revenue performance, market penetration, and cost efficiency.

  **Tools Used**
 - MySQL